World War II

-World War II changed the political alignment and social structure of the globe and set the foundation for the international order of the world's nations during the Cold War and into present day.
-The United Nations was established to foster international co-operation and prevent future conflicts, with the victorious great powers—China, France, the Soviet Union, the United Kingdom, and the United States—becoming the permanent members of its Security Council.
-The Soviet Union and the United States emerged as rival superpowers, setting the stage for the nearly half-century-long Cold War.
-In the wake of European devastation, the influence of its great powers waned, triggering the decolonisation of Africa and Asia.
-Most countries whose industries had been damaged moved towards economic recovery and expansion.
-Political and economic integration, especially in Europe, began as an effort to forestall future hostilities, end pre-war enmities, and forge a sense of common identity.
+World War II transformed the political, economic, and social structures of the world, and established the foundation of international relations for the rest of the 20th century and into the 21st century.
+The United Nations was created to foster international cooperation and prevent future conflicts, with the victorious great powers—China, France, the Soviet Union, the UK, and the US—becoming the permanent members of its security council.
+The Soviet Union and the US emerged as rival superpowers, setting the stage for the half-century Cold War.
+In the wake of Europe's devastation, the influence of its great powers waned, triggering the decolonisation of Africa and of Asia.
+Many countries whose industries had been damaged moved towards economic recovery and expansion.

 Start and end dates

-It is generally considered that, in Europe, World War II started on 1 September 1939, beginning with the German invasion of Poland and the United Kingdom and France's declaration of war on Germany two days later on 3 September 1939.
+Most historians agree that World War II began with the German invasion of Poland on 1 September 1939 and the United Kingdom and France's declaration of war on Germany two days later.
 Dates for the beginning of the Pacific War include the start of the Second Sino-Japanese War on 7 July 1937, or the earlier Japanese invasion of Manchuria, on 19 September 1931.
-Others follow the British historian A. J. P. Taylor, who held that the Sino-Japanese War and war in Europe and its colonies occurred simultaneously, and the two wars became World War II in 1941.
-Other starting dates sometimes used for World War II include the Italian invasion of Abyssinia on 3 October 1935.
+Others follow the British historian A. J. P. Taylor, who stated that the Sino-Japanese War and war in Europe and its colonies occurred simultaneously, and the two wars became World War II in 1941.
+Other proposed starting dates for World War II include the Italian invasion of Abyssinia on 3 October 1935.
 The British historian Antony Beevor views the beginning of World War II as the Battles of Khalkhin Gol fought between Japan and the forces of Mongolia and the Soviet Union from May to September 1939.
 Others view the Spanish Civil War as the start or prelude to World War II.

 The exact date of the war's end is also not universally agreed upon.
-It was generally accepted at the time that the war ended with the armistice of 14 August 1945 (V-J Day), rather than with the formal surrender of Japan on 2 September 1945, which officially ended the war in Asia.
+It was generally accepted at the time that the war ended with the armistice of 15 August 1945 (V-J Day), rather than with the formal surrender of Japan on 2 September 1945, which officially ended the war in Asia.
 A peace treaty between Japan and the Allies was signed in 1951.
-A 1990 treaty regarding Germany's future allowed the reunification of East and West Germany to take place and resolved most post-World WarII issues.
+A 1990 treaty regarding Germany's future allowed the reunification of East and West Germany to take place.
 No formal peace treaty between Japan and the Soviet Union was ever signed, although the state of war between the two countries was terminated by the Soviet–Japanese Joint Declaration of 1956, which also restored full diplomatic relations between them.